 Now that the runoff elections are over, voters are turning their attention to the November General Election less than 90 days away.

-With that in mind, Here’s five things you need to know about Will Ainsworth:
+With that in mind, here are the five things you need to know about Will Boyd: